wolfgangheinz/ai-dev-tasks/README.md

-# 🚀 AI Dev Tasks for Cursor 🤖
+# 🚀 AI Dev Tasks 🤖

 Welcome to **AI Dev Tasks**!
-This repository provides a collection of `.mdc` (Markdown Command) files designed to supercharge your feature development workflow within the [Cursor](https://cursor.sh/) editor.
-By leveraging these commands with Cursor's AI Agent, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.
+This repository provides a collection of markdown files designed to supercharge your feature development workflow with AI-powered IDEs and CLIs.
+Originally built for [Cursor](https://cursor.sh/), these tools work with any AI coding assistant including Claude Code, Windsurf, and others.
+By leveraging these structured prompts, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.

 Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!